PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 Specify one or more template files (using wild cards, as with the file element) to copy and expand under the destination folder.
 Expansion is done by looking through the file and expanding out any Plaster parameters that are found.

 Available attributes for this content element:
 - `source`       - Specifies the relative path to the file in the template's root folder.
 - `destination`  - Specifies the relative path, under the destination folder, to where the file will be copied.
 - `encoding`     - Specifies the encoding of the file, see `Content Element: Common` for possible values.
 If you do not specify an encoding, ASCII encoding will be used.
-- `condition`
+- `condition`    - Used to determine whether a directive is executed.
+If the condition (a PowerShell expression) evaluates to true, it will execute.
+- `openInEditor` - Specifies whether the file should be opened in the editor (true) after scaffolding or not (false).
+The PowerShell extension for Visual Studio Code honors this setting.

 An example of using the template file element: